If the old American dream was homeownership, the new dream is owning a sustainable home.

 From the wood your house frame is built with to the wallboard, roofing materials, insulation, and exterior and interior paint, you have a plenty of opportunities to help the environment while building your sustainable home.

 - Bamboo flooring

 - Reclaimed masonry, such as stones, pavers, and bricks

 - Recycled steel

 - Energy Star windows

 - Sustainably-harvested wood

-Even small choices like selecting magnesium oxide boards (MgO) instead of traditional drywall or countertops made from recycled material can make a difference.
+Even small choices like selecting magnesium oxide panel (also known as MgO board) instead of traditional drywall or countertops made from recycled material can make a difference.